 By establishing that the holders of power should be loving and generous providers, who should give more, and more essential things, than they receive from their followers, the Amuesha set limits to their power and provide the moral framework to ensure equality within hierarchy.
-This is achieved by representing the powerful ones as the "loving ones" and as "the ones who predation of them by demanding a kind of forceful provisioning that "becomes a specific ideal mode of predation exercised by a client-employee who only obtains and never pays or works \dots annulling the temporality and distance presumed by the debt and therefore neutralizing his or her own subjection" (Bonilla 2016: 120).
-12
+This is achieved by representing the powerful ones as the "loving ones" and as "the ones who predation of them by demanding a kind of forceful provisioning that "becomes a specific ideal mode of predation exercised by a client-employee who only obtains and never pays or works ... annulling the temporality and distance presumed by the debt and therefore neutralizing his or her own subjection" (Bonilla 2016: 120).12

 Here Bonilla is stressing a salient point concerning the strategies and artifices available to those "subjected" to others, who should not be conceived as merely passive objects of the agency of the (relatively) powerful (see also Rival 1996; Walker 2013; Penfield 2017).
 However, the Kanamari place more stress on the capacity of providers to provide than on the agency of those who receive care to demand.
 It is as though the Paumari and the Kanamari stress complementary perspectives on the ownership relation-a possibility that can only be investigated after further developments in the comparative ethnology of the Juruá-Purus.
-As an ethnography of the Kanamari, this book accordingly focuses on the owner more than on the owned, without thereby claiming that this is how an ethnography of Amazonian ownership must necessarily proceed.
+As an ethnography of the Kanamari, this book accordingly focuses on the owner more than on the ownership must necessarily proceed.